codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 View deployment, definition, and event information for the selected application in a centralized location through the Quick View.
 A read-only view, the Quick View displays information on the application state and location, labels and annotations, parameters, sync options, manifest, status and sync events.
-Access the Quick View from the Applications dashboard, either from the application's context menu, or after drilldown, from the Current State tab.
+Access the Quick View from the GitOps Apps dashboard, either from the application's context menu, or after drilldown, from the Current State tab.

 1. In the Codefresh UI, from Ops in the sidebar, select [GitOps Apps](https://g.codefresh.io/2.0/applications-dashboard/list){:target="\_blank"}.
 1. Do one of the following: